CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 Bus lanes allow busses (and often taxis, emergency and service vehicles) to avoid getting stuck in traffic jams caused by other road vehicles.
 The vanilla game has several bus roads, and there are huge numbers of additional roads in the Steam Workshop.

 You will sometimes find cars and trucks using bus lanes, particularly near junctions where they use them as a turning lane; this can disrupt your bus services.
-To fix that, you can **Ban private cars and trucks on bus lanes** in [Policies](Policies.md) settings.
+To fix that, you can **Ban private cars and trucks on bus lanes** in [](Policies.md).

 Bus lanes are preferred when routing between spots on a bus route.
 However, if a normal lane provides a much faster/shorter alternative, the bus will use that lane instead.
-Use [Vehicle Restrictions](Vehicle-Restrictions.md) to discourage buses from using undesirable routes.
+Use [](Vehicle-Restrictions.md) to discourage buses from using undesirable routes.

-> Tip: [Vehicle Restrictions](Vehicle-Restrictions.md) can be used to create fake bus lanes (by banning cars/trucks from a normal lane), however those lanes won't be seen as 'preferred' lanes like proper bus lanes; there's no guarantee that buses will use them.
+> Tip: [](Vehicle-Restrictions.md) can be used to create fake bus lanes (by banning cars/trucks from a normal lane), however those lanes won't be seen as 'preferred' lanes like proper bus lanes; there's no guarantee that buses will use them.

 ## Lane changes